Cloud-Native Endpoint Deployment with Microsoft Intune

 What is cloud native endpoint management?

 Cloud native endpoint management refers to the approach of managing all your company devices such as laptops, tablets, and smartphones entirely through cloud-based solutions, rather than relying on traditional on-premises infrastructure.
-This method leverages the full potential of the cloud services like azure and Intune.
+This method leverages the full potential of cloud services like Azure and Intune.
 It provides you with agility, scalability, and resilience of the cloud to manage your endpoints.

 Key benefits of cloud native endpoint management include: